-That chambers should be required to appoint a member as director of training, with oversight of training and supervision within chambers, including responsibility for assuring the quality and consistency of that training.
-We would also see the director of training as an appropriate person to address internal concerns or complaints regarding the adequacy of training provided.
+That chambers should identify within chambers an appropriate person (who may be the Head of Chambers) to address internal concerns or complaints regarding the adequacy of training provided.
 We see this primarily as a consolidation and regulatory recognition of existing best practice rather than a major innovation.